 Older Women and Eating Disorders on the RISE

 Disordered eating and disordered thoughts are not uncommon in women of child-bearing age.
 According to Kimberli McCallum MD,CEDS,FAPA, Medical Director, McCallum Place, experts in the field are reporting increased women in their 30s and 40s who are starving themselves, abusing laxatives, binging/purging, or exercising to dangerous extremes.
-Some of these women have been struggling since an onset during adolescence and some have developed their eating disorder later in life, mostly due to triggers ranging from difficult life transitions to uncontrollable circumstances.
+Some of these women have been struggling since an onset during adolescence.
+And some have developed their eating disorder later in life.
+Often due to triggers ranging from difficult life transitions to uncontrollable circumstances.
 And, childbearing years nowadays, lands smack dab in rising at-risk age group.

-Along with pregnancy come hormonal changes and mood swings, food aversions, and sensitivity, all of which can trigger thoughts of wanting control and turning to habits of restriction.
-For women who have struggled with anorexia before conceiving, weight gain associated with a healthy pregnancy may be triggering while women who have battled bulimia may feel the urge to purge as the baby grows and the feeling of fullness ensues.
+Along with pregnancy come hormonal changes, mood swings, food aversions, and sensitivity.
+All of which can trigger thoughts of wanting control and turning to habits of restriction.
+For women who have struggled with anorexia before conceiving, weight gain associated with a healthy pregnancy may be triggering.
+While women who have battled bulimia may feel the urge to purge as the baby grows and the feeling of fullness ensues.

 The effects of actively engaging in eating disordered thoughts during pregnancy can, of course, be highly detrimental to both mom and baby.
 Some physical effects, according to the American Pregnancy Association, may include:

 - Delayed fetal growth

 - Gestational diabetes

 - Complications during labor

 Support and Resources for Eating Disorders and Pregnancy